daurnimator/lua-http/doc/index.md

 ## http.server

-The http.server object is used to listen on sockets and respond to all types of HTTP requests.
-Each client request is threaded and independent of the other client requests.
-An `http.server` is instantiated by passing a number of options including an `onstream` response handler that processes the HTTP requests and provides a stream mechanism for response. `onstream` can also be used for testing and upgrading a request, with HTTP 1.1 to WebSockets being the notible example.
-The server can be made non-blocking when used in conjunction with cqueues.
+*http.server* objects are used to encapulate the accept() and dispatch of http clients.
+Each client request triggers `onstream` which is called from an independant cqueue, providing an independant process for each request. `onstream` can also be used for testing and upgrading a request, with HTTP 1.1 to WebSockets being the notible example.

-For examples of how to use the server library, please see the example directory in the source tree.
+For examples of how to use the server library, please see the examples directory in the source tree.

 ### `listen(options)` <!-- --> {#http.server.listen}

 Create a new instance of an HTTP Server by passing in table `options`.
 The following is a list of the most commonly used options:

-  - `.client_timeout` (*number*): Timeout (in seconds) to wait for client to send first bytes and/or complete TLS handshake.
-Default is 10 seconds.
   - `.host` (*string*): Local IP address in dotted decimal or IPV6 notation.
 This value is required if `.path` is not specified.
   - `.port` (*number*): IP port for the local socket.
 Specify 0 for automatic port selection.
 Ports 1-1024 require the application has root privilege to run.
 Maximum value is 65535.
 If `.tls == nil` then this value is required.
 Othewise, the defaults are:
     - `80` if `.tls == false`
     - `443` if `.tls == true`
   - `.path` (*string*): Path to UNIX a socket.
 This value is required if `.host` is not specified.
-  - `.onerror` (*function*): Function that will be called when an error occurs (default: do nothing).
+  - `.onerror` (*function*): Function that will be called when an error occurs (default handler throws an error).
 See [server:onerror()](#http.server:onerror)
   - `.onstream` (*function*): Callback function for handling a new client request.
 The function requires parameters for [*server*](#http.server) and [*stream*](#stream) and if your function throws an error it will be reported from [*step*](#http.server:step) or [*loop*](#http.server:loop)
   - `.tls` (*boolean*): Specifies if the system should use Transport Layer Security.
 Values are:
     - `nil`: Allow both tls and non-tls connections
     - `true`: Allows tls connections only
     - `false`: Allows non-tls connections only
   - `.ctx` (*context object*): An `openssl.ssl.context` object to use for tls connections.
 If `nil` is passed, a self-signed context will be generated.
+  - `.client_timeout` (*number*): Timeout (in seconds) to wait for client to send first bytes and/or complete TLS handshake.
+Default is 10 seconds.
   - `.version` (*number*): The http version to allow to connect (default: any)
   - `.family` (*string*): Protocol family.
 Default is `"AP_INET"`
   - `.v6only` (*boolean*): Specifiy `true` to limit all connections to ipv6 only (no ipv4-mapped-ipv6).
 Default is `false`.